South Georgia and the South Sandwich Islands sovereignty dispute: Origins of the Argentine claim

 The Compañía Argentina de Pesca (CAP), an Argentine-registered whaling company run by Norwegian Carl Anton Larsen, was the first company to set up operations on South Georgia in 1904.
 This company founded the settlement of Grytviken and its employees (including Larsen himself) became the first permanent residents of the island.
 In 1905, the Argentine government authorised a weather station on the island.

 In 1906, the CAP signed a lease with the Falkland Islands government, and following the 1908 annexation the company started to use British whaling licences and leases for land at Grytviken and Jason Harbour.
 Also in 1908, the CAP started looking to the South Sandwich Islands for the expansion of their business.
 Larsen adopted British citizenship in 1910.
 Argentina's first explicit claim to South Georgia was made in 1927 and to the South Sandwich Islands in 1938.

 Later developments

 Following the Argentine claims, the UK offered (in 1947, 1951, 1953 and 1954) to take the matter to the International Court of Justice in The Hague but this was turned down by Argentina.
-When Britain took the issue to the court unilaterally in 1955, Argentina declined to cooperate, citing a lack of jurisdiction.
+When the United Kingdom took the issue to the court unilaterally in 1955, Argentina declined to cooperate, citing a lack of jurisdiction.
 The British divided the Falkland Islands dependencies in 1962, in accordance with the newly signed Antarctic Treaty.
 Those areas south of 60°S became the British Antarctic Territory, while the remainder – South Georgia and the South Sandwich Islands – retained their previous status.